rytis-paskauskas/TCPCam/README.md

 - Wifi connection and (optionally) Internet
 - 5V or 3.3V power source (5V, if applicable for a board, works better with WiFi).
 ## Software prerequisites
-This project uses the [*ESP IDF*](https://github.com/espressif/esp-idf "ESP-IDF on Github") Integrated Development Environment.
+This project uses the [*ESP IDF*](https://github.com/espressif/esp-idf "ESP-IDF on Github") Software Development Kit.
 See the [official tutorial](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html#installation "install and setup ESP IDF") for installation options.

 GCC or similar, and GNU Make or similar, are needed to build the included client.